cran/provSummarizeR/README.md

 ## provSummarizeR

-Reads the provenance created by execution of a script or from commands in the console and provides a human-readable summary identifying the computing environment, libraries used, sourced scripts (if any), and inputs and outputs.
-It can also optionally save all the files on the provenance directory into a zip file. provSummarizeR uses provenance collected by the rdt or rdtLite packages.
+Reads the provenance collected by rdtLite or rdt from execution of a script or commands in the console.
+Creates a human-readable summary of the provenance, including details on the computing environment, loaded libraries, scripts used (if any), input and output files, console output, and error and warning messages.
+The summary is optionally saved to a text file and all related provenance files are optionally packaged in a zip file.

-provSummarizeR belongs to a collection of [R Tools](https://github.com/End-to-end-provenance/End-to-end-provenance.github.io/blob/master/RTools.md) developed as part of a larger project on [End-to-end-provenance](https://github.com/End-to-end-provenance/End-to-end-provenance.github.io/blob/master/README.md).

 ## Installation